mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 TODO: Graph

-Okay, I'm still not making a profit, but that's just a detail.
+Okay, I'm still not making a profit, but there's a good explanation.
+Because I'm selling a physical product, my costs are more front-loaded.
+Sales continue to grow rapidly, which means I have to keep an even larger inventory.

 {{<notice type="info">}}

 **Wait, how can you afford to keep losing money?**

-I went into more detail about this in my year two summary (TODO: link), but the short version is that my living expenses are lower than interest (TODO: reword) I earn on my savings.
+I went into more detail about this in last year's retrospective (TODO: link), but the short version is that my living expenses are lower than interest (TODO: reword) I earn on my savings.

 {{</notice>}}